-Fishing enthusiasts should head straight to the Nimbus Flat Fishing Area and try their luck with rainbow trout, crappie, bass, and sunfish.
+Fishing enthusiasts can head straight to the Nimbus Flat Fishing Area and try their luck with rainbow trout, crappie, bass, and sunfish.
 For a leisurely day of casting lines from your boat, use one of the three boat launches on Lake Natoma.
 Looking for some on-land adventures?
-The green spaces surrounding Lake Natoma offer plentiful hiking and biking trails (the Aquatic Center also rents cruiser bikes).
+The green spaces surrounding Lake Natoma offer plentiful hiking and biking trails.

 After a fun day on the water, unwind at Fork Rock Brewing, which is just a stone’s throw from the Aquatic Center.
 Since opening in 2017, Fort Rock has quickly become a local favorite for their American-style ales—choose from three IPAs—and a welcoming, family- and a pet-friendly atmosphere.
 For a full dinner, check out nearby Cattlemen's Steakhouse for American fare and the "Best Steaks in the West."
 With space for large groups or family and friends, Cattlemen's indoor and outdoor dining is a fitting end to an adventure-filled day.